https://neuroscience.as.miami.edu/

 Mission

-In accordance with the goals of the University of Miami, the mission of the interdisciplinary undergraduate neuroscience major is to acquire, advance, and disseminate knowledge within the neural and bio-behavioral sciences.
+In accordance with the goals of the University of Miami, the mission of the interdisciplinary undergraduate neuroscience major is to foster the acquisition of knowledge and skills utilized by the neural and bio-behavioral sciences.
 In order to achieve these goals, the Neuroscience Program seeks a balance among several academic endeavors, including basic scientific research, applied research, undergraduate teaching, graduate teaching, professional training and development, and service to the community.

 In pursuing these activities, the major seeks to attract and retain the highest quality faculty and students, foster respect for differences among people, nurture curiosity, and insist upon high standards of thought, study, and communication that should characterize the ethical, educated person.